ga-curriculum/ejs/fundamentals/README.md

 </html>
 ```

-Run the server, and you should see 'We are rendering a page!'.
+Refresh your browser, and you should see 'We are rendering a page!'.